Dr Joseph Arratta

 by Margie Webb

-At this time Muttaburra comprised around five hundred people and boasted five hotels, a bank, picture theatre, three storekeepers, a tobacconist, a butcher, a baker and two undertakers!
-Dr Arrata rapidly adopted the town and district, and despite initial disappointment at his expectations of a larger town, became a selfless worker for the community.
+At this time Muttaburra comprised around five hundred people and boasted four hotels, a bank, picture theatre, three stores, a butcher, a baker, a police station and a post office!
+Dr. Arratta rapidly adopted the town and district, and despite initial disappointment at his expectations of a larger town, became a selfless worker for the community.
 In 1935, he married the Matron of the Hospital; Mabel Watkins.
-She resigned as Matron, but was on many occasions her husband’s anesthetist and off-sider.
+She resigned as Matron, but was on many occasions her husband’s anaesthetist and off-sider.

 Edited with permission from: Smith, A & Dalton B (Eds) (1997).
 Doctor on the Landsborough.
 Records of North Queensland History No 7, James Cook University: Townsville, QLD.

 Dr Arratta was the Government Medical Officer in Muttaburra for 35 years.